Productivity2023-02-01

 developer cycle time

-4. Team well-being
+4. Team Well-being

 Teams with such elite cycle times deliver features predictably and with higher quality.
 When people on a team are both mentally and physically healthy, they can do their best work and make good contributions to projects.